-- Contract Agreements: Work with union leadership to create the conditions for teacher-powered arrangements within the collective bargaining agreement (check out how the Cincinnati Federation of Teachers pulled this off here).
-Also set out specific leadership pathways for teachers and teacher-leaders.
+- Contract Agreements: Work with other union leaders to create the conditions for teacher-powered arrangements within the collective bargaining agreement (check out how the Cincinnati Federation of Teachers pulled this off here).

-- Waivers: Local union/association leaders can work together with district leaders and policymakers to provide waivers from certain aspects of the collective bargaining agreement to teams of teachers who create teacher-powered schools.
+- Waivers: Work together with district school boards and leadership to provide waivers from certain aspects of the collective bargaining agreement to teams of teachers who create teacher-powered schools.
 In some circumstances, this can help ensure that teachers have the autonomy to carry out their leadership responsibilities.

-- Leadership Trainings: Identify proven professional development trainings that cultivate teacher-leadership skills and expose colleagues to new opportunities to lead without leaving the teaching profession.
-Help arrange for this training to be accessible to teachers in your local union/association.
+- Leadership Trainings: Identify professional development trainings that cultivate teacher-leadership skills and expose colleagues to new opportunities to lead without leaving the classroom.
+Arrange for this training to be accessible to teachers in your local union.

 - Communication: Spread the word, arrange a speaker or panel, grow interest, and mobilize your colleagues around the teacher-powered school concept through communications with your union's members.